natalistark/Capstone/README.md

 #### Python 3.6.9 or later

 Installation of Python 3.6.9 or later is needed.
-Please install it using the official documentation of python such as this https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python
+Please install it using the official documentation of Python such as this https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python

 #### PIP Dependencies